saladinjake/fullstack-laravel-react-educational-tech-application/README.md

 - He is the owner of a ficticious I.T  school (EMS) where learning and teaching is the sole aim of the business done only on -site and in premise.

 - Currently there is a needs for an online elearning platform  to bridge the gap in sales of their educational services and a need to offer flexibilty in learning from any where.
 He decides to go digital and contacted your company.
+He needs the application divided into 3 seperate sections : enrollment App, admin App and authoring Tool

 - From the drafted requirement gathering and conversation with the client, only but a few information was gotten as stated below:

 - I want an E-learning platform that sells course on line
 - Users must be authenticated